chimera-kube/pod-toleration-policy/README.md

     effect: "NoSchedule"
 ```

-Would be accepted only when created by a user who belongs to the group `tenantA`.
+Will be accepted only when created by a user who belongs to the group `tenantA-users`.

 Finally, a Pod with the following toleration: